 This section presents the results of the numerical and experimental investigations.
-First of all, the LES provide the RH experienced by the particles.
-This is then applied to determine the strength of the RH fluctuations which are later used for the interpretation of the experimental results.
-The experiments themselves are performed for different mean RH, strengths of RH fluctuations, as well as for fixed and variable particle residence times.
+First of all, the LESs provide the RH experienced by the particles.
+This is then applied to determine the strength of the RH fluctuations, which are later used for the interpretation of the experimental results.
+The experiments themselves are performed for different mean RHs and strengths of RH fluctuations and for fixed and variable particle residence times.
 Number fractions of deliquesced particles are determined and discussed.

-4.1 Turbulent RH field obtained via LES
+4.1 Turbulent RH field obtained via LESs

-- At first, the simulations are employed to determine the RH experienced by the particles, as well as to ascertain the impact of the particles themselves on the RH field within the mixing region inside the measurement section.
-This is presented exemplarily for the setting of $RH_A = 60\%$ and $RH_B = 85\%$ leading to a mean RH of 72.5% along the center line.
-About 78 000 78.000 monodisperse NaCl particles with a mass equivalent diameter of $Dp{me} = 370$ nm are tracked inside the measurement section.
-The NaCl particles are pre-conditioned according to case (ii), i.e., the aerosol is injected with RH = 70.2% (as introduced in - 195 sect.
+At first, the simulations are employed to determine the RH experienced by the particles, as well as to ascertain the impact of the particles themselves on the RH field within the mixing region inside the measurement section.
+This is presented exemplarily for the setting of $RH_A = 60\%$ and $RH_B = 85\%$, leading to a mean RH of 72.5% along the center line.
+About 78 000 monodisperse NaCl particles with a mass equivalent diameter of $Dp{me} = 370 \text{ nm}$ are tracked inside the measurement section.
+The NaCl particles are preconditioned according to Case (ii); i.e., the aerosol is injected with RH = 70.2 % (as introduced in Sect.
 2.1).
-In Fig. 2a, a snapshot of the instantaneous RH field in the symmetry plane is shown including the respective particles deliquescing and growing along the inverse vertical axis.
+In Fig. 2a, a snapshot of the instantaneous RH field in the symmetry plane is shown, including the respective particles deliquescing and growing along the inverse vertical axis.
 The dashed line represents the center line, where the strongest mixing occurs, as well as where the particles are detected further downstream.
-As the particles shown move through the channel, statistics are done at distinct horizontal planes over time, i.e., data from particles that pass a given horizontal plane is stored and later on analyzed. - As mentioned, the RH of the introduced aerosol is slightly lower than the mean RH along the center line of the measurement section.
-This influences the RH field along the center line, which is illustrated in Fig. 2b in terms of median RH (RH{med}), mean RH (RH{mean}) and standard deviation of the RH (σ{RH}).
+As the particles shown move through the channel, statistics are calculated at distinct horizontal planes over time; i.e., data from particles that pass a given horizontal plane are stored and analyzed later on.

+As mentioned, the RH of the introduced aerosol is slightly lower than the mean RH along the center line of the measurement section.
+This influences the RH field along the center line, which is illustrated in Fig. 2b in terms of the median RH (RH{med}), the mean RH (RH{mean}) and the standard deviation of the RH (σ{RH}).
 First of all, it can be seen that generally RH{med} and RH{mean} fall together.
 Secondly, RH{mean} is observed to be slightly lower close to the location of aerosol injection.
-However, it increases on the very first centimeters and then reaches a constant value of 72.5% at a height of approximately z = 15 cm.
-Additionally, σ{RH} demonstrates an increase within the initial 15 cm, subsequently reaching a constant value of 4.9%.
-Consequently, the - 205 $\sigma{\rm RH}$ demonstrates an increase within the initial 15 cm, subsequently reaching a constant value of 4.9%.
+However, it increases on the very first centimeters and then reaches a constant value of 72.5 % at a height of approximately z = 15 cm.
+Additionally, $\sigma{\rm RH}$ demonstrates an increase within the initial 15 cm, subsequently reaching a constant value of 4.9 %.
 Consequently, the data obtained for $z \ge 15$ cm will be employed for the subsequent data interpretation.
-As an example, the RH experienced by
+As an example, the RH experienced by particles near the center line when passing the horizontal plane at z = 30 cm is shown as normalized frequencies in Fig. 2c, and the obtained RH distribution has a Gaussian shape.